This article explains the general usage of the Hetzner FreeBSD Rescue System.

 mount -t ufs /dev/da1p1 /mnt

-More options and the exact syntax can be found on this site.
+You can find more options and the exact syntax on this site.

 zpool import -o altroot=/mnt my_pool